stormxio/stormx-token/README.md

 The existing token smart contract is only able to receive transactions directly.
 The new token smart contract and the swap contract is GSN-capable and can receive transactions from GSN, as well as they will be callable directly by users.
 Each accepted meta transaction via GSN will charge the user a certain amount of StormX tokens (see requirement R2-2), with the default value being 10 StormX tokens.
 A setter for this value is provided so that StormX can change it at any point.

 In the future, for any contract that needs to support GSN and charge users in the new StormXToken, it can simply inherit from ``StormXGSNRecipient``.
-The contract owner of ``StormXToken`` needs to call ``addGSNRecipient(address recipient)`` for this recipient to successfully charge users.
-Meanwhile, if any valid GSN recipients are deleted by ``StormXToken`` contract owner, they will not be able to charge users successfully.
+However, for these recipients to successfully charge users, users' approvals are required before charging.

 #### Centralization of power
 The contract `StormXGSNRecipient.sol` uses ownable pattern and has a state variable `owner` to designate the address with special privileges.
 In this contract, owner and only owner has the privileged access to set `chargeFee` and `stormXReserve` arbitrarily.